 Creating a success story for business, Year on Year growth, every year is not easy to accomplish.
 Yet large companies do it, growing at 8-10% every year on a large base.
 Why then do SMEs stagnate after a period?
-Whereas, the big organizations not only prevent themselves from being plateaued out but also are able to maintain 10-15% growth every year.
+Whereas, the big organizations not only prevent themselves from being plateaued out but also cancan maintain 8-10% growth every year.
 What sets them apart?
-Scaling up business, growing customer base while maintaining the current growth rate – these need to be a key focus area for SMEs.
+Scaling up business, growing customer base while maintaining the current growth rate – need to be a key focus area for SMEs.

 How can SMEs create and implement such processes?
 Do you have YOY growth – mapping to your potential – on your mind?
 Read on to know what you might be doing wrong!

 As an entrepreneur, it is difficult to have the time, sit down and chalk out a plan of work– but it is directly proportional to the success of a business.
 By getting in the right frame of mind and nailing down not only what you aspire to achieve, but also how it can be accomplished, business goals become much easier to attain.